daq-tools/kotori/doc/source/setup/sandbox.rst

 Run as service
 ==============
-When having the need to run the application as system service even while being in development mode, have a look at :ref:`systemd-development-mode`.
+When having the need to run the application as a system service even while still being in development mode, have a look at :ref:`systemd-development-mode`.
 We actively use this scenario for integration scenarios, testing and debugging.